xbello/cross_genes/README.md

 Samples
 =======

-Writes .tsv output with the variants in CASE1 that are unique to that file:
+**Writes** .tsv output with the variants in CASE1 that are unique to that file:

 ```
 python3 cross_genes.py test_files/CASE1.variants.tsv test_files/CASE2.variants.tsv --exclusion
 ```
+---

-Writes .tsv output with the variants in Extra1.tsv that are unique to that file, including the data in the column ExAC_ALL and ExAC_NFE.
+**Writes** .tsv output with the variants in Extra1.tsv that are unique to that file, including the data in the column ExAC_ALL and ExAC_NFE.
 If the same position have different values for any of the columns, they're considered different variants.

-Useful if you re-annotated some columns in Extra1.tsv and want to see the differences with the old annotation in Extra2.tsv
+Useful if you re-annotated some columns in Extra1.tsv and want to see the differences with the old annotation in Extra2.tsv:

 ```
 python3 cross_genes.py test_files/Extra1.tsv test_files/Extra2.tsv --exclusion --extra ExAC_ALL,ExAC_NFE
 ```
+---

-Writes a .tsv output with the variants common to CASE1 and CASE2:
+**Writes** a .tsv output with the variants common to CASE1 and CASE2:

 ```
 python3 cross_genes.py test_files/CASE1.variants.tsv test_files/CASE2.variants.tsv
 ```
+---

-Prints a list with the genes common to all the gene_list files and three more lists with the genes common to each posible pair (combination) of files:
+**Prints** a list with the genes common to all the gene_list files and three more lists with the genes common to each posible pair (combination) of files:

 ```